 Curdle Blue Low-Fire Glaze

-Another classic example of low-firing glaze is that the Curdle Blue is perfect for someone who needs something unique and appreciated by your buyers.
+Another classic example of low-firing glaze is the Curdle Blue is perfect for someone who needs something unique and appreciated by your buyers.

 However, there are several caution factors that you might have to remember by when trying this glazing process.
 Here are some listed below to help you fire your pottery safely:

-• Don’t allow this glazing mix to fall or contact your skin
+- Don’t allow this glazing mix to fall or contact your skin

-• Refrain from inhaling the fumes that might emerge from this product
+- Refrain from inhaling the fumes that might emerge from this product

-• Don’t allow the product or fumes to enter your eyes
+- Don’t allow the product or fumes to enter your eyes

 Among the ingredients used, Borax is something that could be very poisonous.
-This is why you need to make sure that you are working within an environment with proper ventilation.
+This is why you need to make sure that you are working in an environment with proper ventilation.
 Apart from this, you must also wear protective gloves as well as lab goggles to protect the eyes.

 Here is the ingredient list for this low-glaze mix: